gyhzz/PracticeDataEngineering/SQL/Easy_1251_Average_Selling_Price.md

 First of all, you need to associate the purchase dates with the price start and end dates and you can do this with an extra join condition of AND u.purchase_date BETWEEN p.start_date AND p.end_date.
 This ensures that you match the right units count with the price.
 You also need to use a LEFT JOIN instead of an INNER JOIN since there could be products that have not been sold and hence, will not have a record in the UnitsSold table.
 Their average selling price should be zero.

 The rest is pretty straightforward.
-To calculate average price, you need to the total revenue from all units sold, regardless of price, and divide it with the total number of units sold.
+To calculate average price, you need to get the total revenue from all units sold, regardless of price, and divide it with the total number of units sold.
 SUM(u.units * p.price) will give you the total revenue of a product sold at different prices, and SUM(u.units) will give you the total units sold.
 Round this value to 2 decimal places.

 For products that have not sold any units, their SUM(u.units) value will be 0 and dividing by zero will produce a null value.
 You can use COALESCE or IFNULL functions with a 0 to replace that value with 0.